 |From||Steve Jewson <Steve.Jewson@rms.com>|

 Risk Management Solutions (RMS) is the world's leading provider of mathematical models and information related to the financial impact of natural catastrophes.
-We have a team of forty postdoctoral scientists and engineers based in London building mathematical models that predict the distributions of possible damage due to the effects of tropical storms, extra-tropical storms, thunderstorms, storm-surges and freshwater floods.
+We have a team of fifty postdoc scientists and engineers based in London building mathematical models that predict the distributions of possible damage due to the effects of tropical storms, extra-tropical storms, thunderstorms, storm-surges, freshwater floods and tsunamis.
 We use a combination of observed data, reanalysis data, numerical, statistical and engineering models and data assimilation.
 We are the pioneers in the development and application of complex statistical and numerical modelling methods for the quantification of natural hazard risk, and our risk models are the most detailed and comprehensive models of natural catastrophes produced anywhere in the world.
 Our clients include several hundred insurance and reinsurance companies as well as brokers, banks, hedge funds, regional and local governments, and multilateral agencies.

 If you are interested, please send an email, with a covering letter and CV, to email@example.com.
 Appropriate candidates will be invited for interview in London.

 This message and any attachments contain information that may be RMS Inc. confidential and/or privileged.
 If you are not the intended recipient (or authorized to receive for the intended recipient), and have received this message in error, any use, disclosure or distribution is strictly prohibited.
 If you have received this message in error, please notify the sender immediately by replying to the e-mail and permanently deleting the message from your computer and/or storage system.

 Go to: Periods · List Information · Index by: Date (or Reverse Date), Thread, Subject or Author.